flyingbee-software/pdf-converter-sdk-linux-cli/README.md

 Yes, this is a dedicated headless PDF converter designed specifically for Linux server environments and automated backend workflows.

 **4. What is the maximum number of threads I can use?**
-The `-t` flag supports values from 0 to 12.
-Setting it to 12 maximizes throughput on high-core-count servers, but ensure your system has sufficient RAM and CPU resources.
+The `-t` flag accepts values from 1 to 10 for the `PDF2Files` command (default: 1).
+Setting it to 10 maximizes throughput on high-core-count servers, but ensure your system has sufficient RAM and CPU resources.

+**5. How can I see all available options?**
+Run `./FPPDFConverter.out -h` for the list of commands, or `./FPPDFConverter.out -a <command> -h` (e.g. `./FPPDFConverter.out -a PDF2Files -h`) for command-specific options.

-**5. Why is my conversion failing with path errors?**
+**6. Why is my conversion failing with path errors?**
 Ensure you are using forward slashes (`/`) for all file paths and avoid Windows-specific illegal characters (like `\` or `:`) in your file and directory names.

-**6. Does the SDK preserve hyperlinks and tables?**
+**7. Does the SDK preserve hyperlinks and tables?**
 Yes, the PDF conversion library Linux engine is designed to retain original text, images, layouts, hyperlinks, tables, and Bezier graphics during the conversion process.

 ## Release Notes